BaiLiping/blp.github.io/People1.md

 8. *my painter cousin*.
 For a long long time, I know that something doesn't quite add up to me.
 Life as a office worker just doesn't cut it for me, yet can't quite see the path for any other occupations.
 Then comes my painter cousin who I have not spoken to for decades.
 His studio is at the outskirt and apparently he is famous.
 There is an interesting sense of familiarity.
 I know him, dispite that we never speak.
 The struggles he described are mine as well.
 It was at that point, I have a piece of mind, holy crapy, it is possible to go through life not as an office worker.
 By the way, I think I make an excellent researcher.
 Tu Hongtao, if you ever read this, please fund me:)

 9. *Driver Who Did Not Horn*.
 People who drive scooters would horn my ass off should I stand in their way, even when I am in the pedestrian lane, yet, occasionally, there are those drivers who would not even horn in central Beijing.
 I wonder, which is cause which is effect?
 Do people have a personality to abuse however tiny bits of power they have would end up driving scooters by design?
+Or because people who drive nice cars in central Beijing can afford a more relaxed attitude towards life?

 ![1](/assets/img/Moment/1.png)
 ![1](/assets/img/Moment/2.png)